Mark Reynolds (footballer, born 1987): Aberdeen (permanent transfer)

 On 31 January 2013, Reynolds immediately rejoined Aberdeen on a free transfer, signing a four-and-a-half-year contract.

 Reynolds' first game after signing for the club on a permanent basis came on 3 February 2013, in a 1–0 loss against Hibernian in the last 16 of the Scottish Cup.
 In a follow–up match against St Mirren, he received a red card for a second bookable offence, in a 0–0 draw.
 After serving a one match suspension, Reynolds returned to the starting line–up against Kilmarnock on 9 March 2013.
 At the end of the 2012–13 season, he went on to make forty–one appearances and scored once in all competitions.

 Reynolds was appointed vice-captain of Aberdeen for the 2013–14 season.
 On 10 August 2013, he scored his first goal of the season, in a 3–1 win against his former club Motherwell.
 In a match against Alloa Athletic in the Scottish League Cup, Reynolds scored a winning penalty to help the club advance to the next round.
-He helped Aberdeen keep three consecutive clean sheets between 31 August 2013 and 21 September 2013.
-Reynolds, once again, helped the club keep four consecutive clean sheets between 19 October 2013 and 4 November 2013.
+He helped Aberdeen keep four consecutive clean sheets between 31 August 2013 and 25 September 2013.
+Reynolds, once again, helped the club keep another four consecutive clean sheets between 19 October 2013 and 4 November 2013.
 Reynolds continued to remain in the first team, maintaining his partnership with Considine and Anderson, though he began to play in the left–back position.
 However, during a match against Inverness Caledonian Thistle on 21 December 2013, Reynolds suffered a facial injury and was substituted in the 64th minute, as the club won 4–3.
 After missing one match with an injury, he returned to the starting line–up as captain, in a 1–0 win against Ross County on 29 December 2013.
 On 5 January 2014, Reynolds scored the only goal of the game, in a 1–0 win against Kilmarnock.
 A month later on 25 February 2014, he captained Aberdeen against Celtic and helped the club win 2–1, giving the opposition team their first league loss of the season.
 Three days later on 28 February 2014, he signed a new four-year contract extension with Aberdeen, keeping him until 2018.
 At that time, former Aberdeen captain Willie Miller compared Reynolds's central defensive partnership with Russell Anderson to his own successful pairing with Alex McLeish.
 On 16 March 2014, he started in the 2014 Scottish League Cup Final victory against Inverness Caledonian Thistle, his first domestic honour and Aberdeen's first piece of silverware in 19 years.
-On the last game of the season, Reynolds helped the club finish third place in the league after losing 1–0 against his former club, Motherwell.
+In the last game of the season, Reynolds helped the club finish third place in the league after losing 1–0 against his former club, Motherwell.
 At the end of the 2013–14 season, he went on to make forty–six appearances in all competitions.
 For his performance, Reynolds was named PFA Scotland Team of the Year.
 He also won Aberdeen's Player of the Year.